 Some rinks divide freestyle sessions by test levels.
-When registering for a skating camp or clinic, skaters may also be divided by test level.
-Plus, each U.S. Figure Skating test that you pass goes on your member record and is a lifelong achievement that you carry with you.
+Skaters may also be divided by test level when registering for a skating camp or clinic.
+Plus, each U.S. Figure Skating test you pass goes on your member record and is a lifelong achievement you carry with you.

-PSA Ratings are an assurance to that a coach is technically qualified to instruct at the level in which they are rated regardless of personal background and skating achievement.
+PSA Ratings are an assurance that a coach is technically qualified to instruct at the level in which they are rated.

 Adult Pre-Bronze or Pre-Preliminary Singles Free Skate?